 You should definitely give this recipe a try if you’re the type of person who thinks it’s too hard to cook a moist chicken in the oven.
-It’s definitely possible and a can of beer is really all it takes to keep everything nice and moist.
+It’s possible and a can of beer is really the secret weapon that keeps everything nice and moist.

 Roasted Beer Can ChickenPRINT NOW!